pkErbynn/js-masterclass/note.md

     - To **re-point from method caller to app instance**, use:
         - `.bind(this)` on event handlers
 - Managing workout data: creating classes
-    - creating Workout parent class, with Cycling and Running a children through inheritance
+    - desiging Workout parent class, with Cycling and Running a children through inheritance
+    -
 ## Asynchronous - Promises, Async_Await, and AJAX
 - Asynchronous
     - Synchronous